 Entry for this Competition may only be made in or from a NAF Academy of Finance high school in one of the fifty U.S. States, the District of Columbia, Puerto Rico or a U.S. territory, and entries originating from any other high school or jurisdiction are not eligible.
 This Competition is governed exclusively by the laws of the United States.
 You are not authorized to compete in the Competition unless you are a student attending a NAF Academy of Finance and are also a legal resident of one of the United States, the District of Columbia, Puerto Rico or a U.S. territory.
 You must also be at least fourteen (14) years old, but have not yet reached twenty (20) years of age as of 12:00 a.m.
-ET on March 16, 2017, and must be enrolled as a full-time student at a NAF Academy of Finance high school that has been invited to participate in this Competition and must have a valid email address to be eligible to enter.
-All students under the age of 18 and any student from Alabama, Nebraska, or Puerto Rico MUST obtain their parent or legal guardian’s written consent to be (1) eligible to participate and (2) eligible to win a prize in this Competition.
+ET on March 16, 2018, and must be enrolled as a full-time student at a NAF Academy of Finance high school that has been invited to participate in this Competition and you must also have a valid email address to be eligible to enter.
+All students under the age of 18 and any student from Alabama, Nebraska, or Puerto Rico MUST obtain their parent or legal guardian’s written consent to be; (1) eligible to participate and (2) eligible to win a prize in this Competition.

 This Competition invites 16 Academy of Finance teachers to have their high school students compete in the Bank On It game, a board game type contest that evaluates real-life accounting and business skills.
 The objective of the game is to be the first player to reach the pre-determined $100,000 winning bank balance in the Business & Industry game focus while answering accounting-related questions and dealing with real-life job scenarios along the way.
 Players move around the board, earning or losing money as they take turns answering questions correctly or incorrectly, trying to get to the winning bank balance.